ThrCeticWorm/LaikaCoin/README.md

 -- 50% burned at launch.
 With a strong burn and 5% LIQ fee, diamond hands will be rewarded.

 - Liquidity pool tokens locked at launch (It's rug-proof)
-- Contract ownership renounced at launch (It's owned buy the community)
+- Contract ownership renounced at launch (It's owned by the community)

 Let's get this coin to 10,000x and get Laika back into to space!